 Articles tagged with: culture of Peru

-Peru’s culture is a set of beliefs, customs and way of life inherited from the and and .
-Immigrant groups such as Africans, Japanese, Chinese and Europeans have also contributed to the , blend of cultures and ways in which Peruvians live.
+Peru’s culture is a set of beliefs, customs and way of life inherited from the native Inca and Spanish conquistadors and settlers.
+Immigrant groups such as Africans, Japanese, Chinese and Europeans have also contributed to the society, blend of cultures and ways in which Peruvians live.
 Whatever their ethnic background Peruvians agree on the importance of family and religion.
 In many cases generations of a family live together where the younger look after the elderly and help each other in difficult times.

 Location: Plaza Bolivar, Pueblo Libre, Lima.